Craobh Chiaráin CLG

 Craobh Chiaráin is a Gaelic Athletic Association club in Donnycarney, County Dublin, Ireland.
 Craobh have won the Dublin Senior Hurling Championship on five occasions, in 1971, 1998, 2001, 2003, 2006.
 The club was founded in 1962 when two existing clubs, Craobh Rua and Naomh Chiaráin, were amalgamated.

-2006
+History

-Craobh beat Ballyboden St Endas in the Dublin senior hurling final at Parnell Park by a scoreline of 2–10 to 2-08.
-They have gone on to qualify for the Leinster championship against Carlow champions Mount Leinster in the preliminary round of the competition.
+In 2006, Craobh beat Ballyboden St Endas in the Dublin senior hurling final at Parnell Park by a scoreline of 2–10 to 2-08.
+The club later went on to qualify for the Leinster championship against Carlow champions Mount Leinster in the preliminary round of the competition.